-The Company reviews its containers and fixed assets for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable.
-The Company compares the carrying value of the containers to expected future undiscounted cash flows for the purpose of assessing the recoverability of the recorded amounts.
+The Company reviews its containers and fixed assets for impairment whenever events or circumstances indicate that the carrying amount of such assets may not be recoverable.
+The Company compares the carrying value of the containers to the expected future undiscounted cash flows for the purpose of assessing the recoverability of the recorded amounts.
 If the carrying value exceeds expected future undiscounted cash flows, the assets are reduced to fair value.
 In addition, containers identified as being available for sale are valued at the lower of carrying value or fair value, less costs to sell.

-The Company has evaluated the recoverability of the recorded amount of container rental equipment at December 31, 2014 and 2013.
-During the years ended December 31, 2014 and 2013, depreciation expense and container impairment included impairments of \$1,651 and \$4,677, respectively, for containers that were economically unrecoverable from lessees in default.
+The Company has evaluated the recoverability of the recorded amount of container rental equipment at December 31, 2015 and 2014.
+During the years ended December 31, 2015 and 2014, container impairment included \$697 and \$1,651, respectively, for containers that were unlikely recoverable from lessees in default.
+The Company also recorded an impairment net of estimated insurance proceeds of \$1,968 for the year ended December 31, 2015 for containers on operating and direct financing leases that were deemed unlikely recoverable from a customer that became insolvent during 2015 (see Note 2 "Insurance Receivable and Impairment").

-During the years ended December 31, 2014, 2013 and 2012, the Company recorded impairments of \$11,457, \$4,214 and \$759, which are included in depreciation expense and container impairment in the consolidated statements of comprehensive income, to write-down the carrying value of 35,953, 13,226 and 1,771 containers identified for sale, respectively, to their estimated fair value.
+During the years ended December 31, 2015, 2014 and 2013, the Company recorded impairments of \$32,680, \$11,457 and \$4,214, which are included in container impairment in the consolidated statements of comprehensive income, to write-down the carrying value of 97,506, 35,953 and 13,226 containers identified for sale, respectively, to their estimated fair value.
 The fair value was estimated based on recent gross sales proceeds for sales of similar containers.
 When containers are retired or otherwise disposed of, the cost and related accumulated depreciation are removed from the accounts and any resulting gain or loss is recognized.
-At December 31, 2014 and 2013, the carrying value of 9,452 and 4,405 containers identified for sale included impairment charges of \$3,892 and \$1,383, respectively.
-The carrying value of these containers identified for sale amounted to \$10,606 and \$7,418 as of December 31, 2014 and 2013, respectively, and is included in containers held for sale in the consolidated balance sheets.
+At December 31, 2015 and 2014, the carrying value of 38,983 and 9,452 containers identified for sale were net of impairment charges of \$15,858 and \$3,892, respectively.
+The carrying value of these containers identified for sale amounted to \$32,153 and \$10,606 as of December 31, 2015 and 2014, respectively, and is included in containers held for sale in the consolidated balance sheets.